LSDcircuits/PICO_LSD/README.txt

 PICO_LSD
-Repository containing functions and libraries to be used on the RP2040
+Repository containing functions and libraries to be used on the RP2040 // note for self: seperate projecta from libs, then ue the libs in projects.

 1. timer functions c